 Screen Item Description Use global settings When you select Use global settings , matching thresholds default from the Constituent Matching Settings page in Administration .
 If you update the matching settings in Administration , the program updates the settings on this batch template accordingly.
 Check for records that match existing constituents To set different matching settings for a batch template, clear Use global settings , select Check for records that match existing constituents , and then adjust the thresholds.
 Process automatically Edit the percentage range for the Matched constituents threshold.
 Batch records with match scores in this range likely match records that already exist in the database.
 When the program finds a match, it automatically assigns the record ID from the existing record to the matched record in the batch.
 This process occurs behind the scenes and requires no actions from users.
-Note: For Constituent Update and Enhanced Revenue batches, the program may update the existing constituent with information from the incoming constituent according to your organization's selected constituent update rules.
-For more information about update rules, see Constituent Updates on page 39 .
-For Constituent, Membership Dues, Revenue, Revenue Update, and Sponsor batches, the program ignores any new or
+Note: For Constituent Update batches, the program may update the existing constituent with information from the incoming constituent according to the constituent update rules.
+For more information about update rules, see Constituent Updates on page 135 .

-Screen Item Description conflicting data.
-No updates are made to the existing constituent.
 You can clear Process automatically to turn off automatic updates.

-Review matches Edit the percentage range for the Possible matches threshold.
+Description Edit the percentage range for the Possible matches threshold.
 Batch records with match scores in this range are similar enough to existing records to be possible matches, but different enough to require manual review.
 The program prompts you to compare the matched constituents and to choose whether to update the existing record or create a new one for the incoming constituent.
-For more information about how to compare records on the duplicate resolution screen, see Resolve Duplicate Constituents in a Batch on page 129.
+For more information about how to compare records on the duplicate resolution screen, see Resolve Duplicate Constituents in a Batch on page 97 .
 You can clear Review matches to turn off manual reviews.
-Create new record The percentage range for the Create new record threshold is based on your settings for the upper thresholds.
+The percentage range for the Create new record threshold is based on your settings for the upper thresholds.
 Batch records with match scores in this range probably do not match an existing record.
 The action that occurs depends on the import type.
 For constituent update imports, the program creates a new record.
-For revenue, enhanced revenue, or revenue update imports, the program creates a new record and adds the revenue to that record.
+For enhanced revenue imports, the program creates a new record and adds the revenue to that record.
 These actions occur behind the scenes and require no actions from users.